from small one page howto to huge articles all in one place

 User-Defined Capabilities

-The types (boolean, number, string) determined by tic can be inferred by successful calls on tigetflag, etc.
+.IP * 4 Capability types (Boolean, numeric, or string) determined by tic can be inferred by successful tigetflag(3X), tigetnum(3X), and tigetstr(3X) calls.

-While termcap is said to be extensible because it does not use a predefined set of capabilities, in practice it has been limited to the capabilities defined by terminfo implementations.
-As a rule, user-defined capabilities intended for use by termcap applications should be limited to booleans and numbers to avoid running past the 1023 byte limit assumed by termcap implementations and their applications.
-In particular, providing extended sets of function keys (past the 60 numbered keys and the handful of special named keys) is best done using the longer names available using terminfo.
+While termcap is said to be extensible because it mandates no capabilities, in practice it has been limited to those defined by terminfo implementations.
+As a rule, employ only user-defined capabilities of Boolean and numeric type with termcap applications to avoid overrunning the 1023 byte limit assumed by termcap implementations and their applications.
+Specifically, support for extended sets of function keys (past the 60 numbered keys and the handful of special named keys) is better achieved with longer names available via terminfo.

 A Sample Entry

-The following entry, describing an ANSI-standard terminal, is representative of what a terminfo entry for a modern terminal typically looks like.
+The following entry, describing an ANSI X3.64- (or ECMA-48-) -standard terminal (henceforth "ANSI-standard" for brevity), is representative of what a terminfo entry for a modern terminal typically looks like.

 ansi|ansi/pc-term compatible with color,